lukasoppermann/html5sortable/README.md

 This version is maintained by [Lukas Oppermann](https://github.com/lukasoppermann) and [many other contributors](../../contributors).
 Thanks for your help! :+1:

 Contributions are always welcome.
 Please check out the [contribution guidelines](CONTRIBUTING.md) to make it fast & easy for us to merge your PR.

+## Known Issues
+### Firefox
+- **Dragstart not working on buttons**
+Dragstart event does not fire on `button` elements.
+This effectively disables drag and drop for button elements.
+See https://caniuse.com/#feat=dragndrop in the known issues section.